MicrosoftDocs/mixed-reality/mixed-reality-docs/hand-menu.md

         ![Back of the Arm](images/BackOfTheArm.gif)<br>
         **Back of the arm**<br>
         1 - Can trigger home button by accident<br>
-        2 - Not a natural or comfortable position for users
+        2 - Not a natural or comfortable position
     :::column-end:::
     :::column:::
     :::column-end:::